aquasecurity/aqua-helm/README.md

 ```

 * **Alternative Ingress Configuration**
-* The services charts are set to create `ClusterIP' ingress types An example ingress yaml is included in the repo.
+* The services charts are set to create `ClusterIP' ingress types.
+You may tune these as appropriate for your environment.

 ## Installing the Charts